How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Sugar Vs Brown Sugar Vs Salt

-Salt is much more coarse in texture and can be added to your sugar scrub.
-Also, if the salt is finer in texture, you may decide to make it salt-based.
-Likewise, brown sugar is fine and is less abrasive than salt and regular sugar.
+Salt is much coarser in texture and can be added to your sugar scrub for a coarser texture.
+Additionally, if the salt has a finer texture, you may opt to make it a salt-based product.

 Takeaway